GoogleChrome/web.dev/src/site/content/en/blog/floc/index.md

 it displays relevant ads.
 Thus, selecting relevant ads increases revenue for ad-supported websites.
 That, in turn, means that relevant ads help fund content creation that benefits users.

-However, many people are concerned about the privacy implications of tailored advertising, which currently relies on techniques such as tracking cookies and device fingerprinting which are used to track individual browsing behavior.
-The FLoC proposal aims to allow more effective ad selection without compromising privacy.
+However, people are concerned about the privacy implications of tailored advertising, which currently relies on techniques such as tracking cookies and device fingerprinting which can reveal your browsing history across sites to advertisers or ad platforms.
+The FLoC proposal aims to allow ad selection in a way that better protects privacy.

 ## What can FLoC be used for?